HarshitaKirar/Query-quest/README.md

 Need help or stuck on something?

 - Ask questions in our [Discord Server](https://discord.gg/MSTNyRSPYW), under the `#queryquest-help` channel.
-- Tag a mentor if needed — we’re here to support you!
+- Tag a mentor if needed.
+We’re here to support you!

 ---